 b.
-Course materials: All materials that are distributed, shown, or discussed in lecture-syllabus, lecture outlines, PowerPoint presentations, assignments, and other handouts-will be made available on Canvas.
-There are some restrictions, however.
-Full lecture notes are not posted to Canvas; this is intentional, and is meant as an incentive to regular lecture attendance.
-If you miss class, it becomes your responsibility to understand what has been covered in your absence.
-Canvas is designed to help, but you should also make arrangements with friends to 'cover' for one another in case of missed lectures.
+Course materials: Everything distributed, shown, or discussed in lecture-syllabus, lecture outlines, PowerPoint presentations, and miscellaneous handouts-will be made available on Canvas.
+All lectures will be recorded and recordings will be accessible via Canvas within 48 hours of each lecture.
+Slideshows are uploaded to Canvas but full lecture notes are not posted; this is intentional, and is meant as an incentive to regular lecture attendance.
+Similarly, certain materials that are exclusive to seminars will not be posted to Canvas.
+To get those handouts, students must attend seminar (students who must miss seminar because of a justified absence should contact the instructor to get a copy of the seminar handout).